Updating Horizontal Tidebound

 Allegedly 3000

-Unlike on many bases where military personnel lived both on and off base and used the local city’s services, at Area 67 some unknown amount of people arrived on base, but never left it.
+Unlike on many bases where military personnel lived both on and off base and used the local city’s services, at Area 67 some unknown number of people arrived on base, but never left it.
 They were working on such secret projects that they had to work, sleep and eat on base.
 Jace didn’t bother asking his parents if the rumor was true or what kind of projects would require such dedication.
 They would never answer him and betray the country they both served and loved so much.
 But still, Jace wondered.

 He rubbed his face with both hands, still feeling slightly foggy.
 Whenever he had these dreams, when he woke up he felt like he’d left part of himself behind.
 He’d been having these dreams for years, but only in the past six months had he decided to turn them into a novel or maybe even a series of novels.
 His unconscious mind must have liked that idea, because the dreams were coming to him more often and with greater detail.